oLd-Y/blog/content/post/Resolving image insert conflict of Hugo and Obsidian.en.md

 ```

 Here is the explanation:
-- The first mount with same `static` of both source and target is aim to make resources in default hugo static directory not to be overwrited.
+- The first mount with same `static` source and target aims to prevent resources in default Hugo static directory from overwritten.
-- The second mount of source `content/post/_images` and target `static` is try to mount the former to the latter.
-In that case, both your hugo site and obsidian with get the `_images` path properly.
+- The second mount maps `content/post/_images` to `static/_images`, allowing both Hugo site and Obsidian to resolve the `_images` path properly.

-There are several things you need to notice:
+Important notes:
-1. Hugo will combine all of the configuration files into one file, and place it in the root of hugo project.
-Thus the path in your hugo config code above starts from current directory with no leading slash `/`.
+1. Hugo will combine all configuration files into one, and place it in the project root.
+Therefore, paths in the Hugo config above should start from current directory without leading slash `/`.
-2. The `static` directory will also be integrated and disapear, and the image url in your markdown files shouldn't have the leading `/`, because it will be interpreted to your host root rather than hugo project root.
+2. The `static` directory will be integrated and disappear, and image URLs in markdown files shouldn't have a leading `/` as it will be interpreted as your host root rather than Hugo project root.

-Here are the different test results of whether there is a leading `/` about remote and local hugo site.
+Here are the different test results showing how the presence of  leading `/` in an image URLs affects remote and local Hugo sites:

 | baseurl       | img url            | remote  | local   |     |
 | ------------- | ------------------ | ------- | ------- | --- |